Sports photography: Technique

 In order to minimize motion blur of moving subjects, the light sensitivity ("ISO" value) is increased, which shortens the necessary exposure time to capture sufficient light.
-The trade-off of increasing light sensitivity is increased noise, so sports photography is most effective in daylight and with higher-end cameras that are equipped with larger image sensors that capture more light and support higher light sensitivities.
+The trade-off of increasing light sensitivity is more noise, so sports photography is most effective in daylight and with higher-end cameras that are equipped with larger image sensors which capture more light and support higher light sensitivities.

 Location is often important for sports photography.
 At big events, professional photographers often shoot from VIP spots with the best views, usually as close to the action as possible.
 Most sports require the photographer to frame their images with speed and adjust camera settings spontaneously to prevent blurring or incorrect exposure.
 Some sports photography is also done from a distance to give the game a unique effect.

-Getting to know your subjects is critical in capturing emotion.
+Getting to know the subjects is critical in capturing emotion.
 Effects and editing can only do so much for a photo.
-Understanding who athletes are by having a conversation with them can change your view on the person, making you a better photographer.
+Understanding who athletes are by having a conversation with them can change someones view on the person, making them a better photographer.

-Knowing the game.
-Predicting what happens next in a sports game is critical in understanding how to compose your shot.
-The action moves fast so you take the time to prepare yourself before going out and taking photos.
+Predicting what happens next in a sports game is critical in understanding how to compose a shot.
+The action moves fast so time should be taken to prepare before going out and taking photos.

 Shutter speed is critical to catching motion, thus sports photography is often done in shutter priority mode or manual.
 A frequent goal is to capture an instant with minimal blur, in which case a minimal shutter speed is desired, but in other cases a slower shutter speed is used so that blur shows to capture the motion, not simply the instant.
 A particular technique is panning, where the camera uses an intermediate shutter speed and pans with the subject, yielding a relatively sharp subject and a background blurred in the direction of motion, yielding a sense of speed – compare speed lines.

 ISO speed is often high (to allow faster shutter speeds) and may be left in auto.

 Photos are often taken in burst mode to capture the best moment, sometimes in combination with JPEG rather than RAW shooting (JPEG files being smaller, these allow longer bursts).